JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 ## 6-R Serial-Link Robots
-The following example is from section 9.4 of
+The following example is from Section 9.4 of

 [The numerical solution of systems of polynomials, Sommese, Wampler].